lukelbd/climate-benchmarks/README.md

 **simple** tasks, but for **complex**, highly chained commands, it can quickly grow less efficient than much older, but more powerful and expressive, tools.
 <!-- With an older, verbose CDO algorithm for getting fluxes (see `trash/fluxes_ineff.cdo`), CDO was **much much slower**, and the problem was exacerbated by adding levels. -->

+## NCAR Command Language (NCL)
+Note that using the NCL feature `setfileoption("nc", "Format", "LargeFile")` made **neglibile** difference in final wall-clock time.
+Also note there are no options to improve large file processing, and the official recommendation is to split files up by level or time.
+See [this NCL talk post](https://www.ncl.ucar.edu/Support/talk_archives/2011/2636.html) and [this stackoverflow post](https://stackoverflow.com/questions/44474507/read-large-netcdf-data-by-ncl).

 ## Julia
 The Julia workflow is quite different -- you **cannot** simply make repeated calls to some script on the command line, because this means **the JIT compilation kicks in every time, and becomes a huge bottleneck**.
 Instead, you should run things from a persistent notebook or REPL, **or** compile to a machine executable to eliminate JIT compilation altogether.